ZainNasrullah/computer-vision-deep-learning-intro-papers/README.md

 The list of assigned papers and some brief notes can be found below.
 Each week, two of the assigned papers are also briefly reviewed.

-*Notes About the Repository:*
+*Notes about the repository:*
 1. The number preceding each filename denotes which week it was assigned.
-2. All papers are annotated with highlights.
+2. All papers are annotated with highlights identifying bits that I found important.

+**Update 2018/10/19**: I realized that I never finished uploading things here!
+All weeks have now been added.
+See the reading list below. s

 ## Week 1
 **DeepLab Semantic Image Segmentation with CNN Atrous Convolution CRF (May, 2017) (Reviewed)**